Pope Pius XII and the Holocaust: International Catholic-Jewish Historical Commission

 In 1999, in an attempt to address some of this controversy, the International Catholic-Jewish Historical Commission (Historical Commission), a group of three Catholic and three Jewish scholars was appointed, respectively, by the Holy See's Commission for Religious Relations with the Jews (Holy See's Commission) and the International Jewish Committee for Interreligious Consultations (IJCIC), to whom a preliminary report was issued in October 2000.

 The Commission did not discover any documents, but had the agreed-upon task to review the existing Vatican volumes, that make up the Actes et Documents du Saint Siege (ADSS) The Commission was internally divided over the question of access to additional documents from the Holy See, access to the news media by individual commission members, and, questions to be raised in the preliminary report.
 It was agreed to include all 47 individual questions by the six members, and use them as Preliminary Report.
 In addition to the 47 questions, the commission issued no findings of its own.
 It stated that it was not their task to sit in judgement of the Pope and his advisers but to contribute to a more nuanced understanding of the papacy during the Holocaust.

 The 47 questions by the six scholars were grouped into three parts:

 The disagreement between members over additional documents locked up under the Holy See's 70 year rule resulted in a discontinuation of the Commission in 2001 on friendly terms.
 Unsatisfied with the findings, Dr. Michael Marrus, one of the three Jewish members of the Commission, said the commission "ran up against a brick wall. ...
 It would have been really helpful to have had support from the Holy See on this issue."

 Yad Vashem controversy

-An inscription at Yad Vashem states that Pius XII's record during the Holocaust was controversial, and that he negotiated a concordat with the Nazis, maintained Vatican neutrality during the war and, formerly stated that he took no initiatives to save Jews.
+An inscription at Yad Vashem states that Pius XII's record during the Holocaust was controversial, and it also states that he negotiated a concordat with the Nazis, maintained the Vatican's neutrality during the war.
+Formerly it stated that he took no initiatives to save Jews.